andis-spr/sshb.bat/README.md

 # `ssh-hosts.txt`

-The bookmark list by default is stored in `ssh-hosts.txt` file located in the script directory.
+The bookmark list by default is stored in the `%USERPROFILE%\ssh-hosts.txt` file.

 This script accepts SSH bookmarks textfile path as it's first parameter e.g. `.\sshb.bat "D:\ssh\ssh-hosts.txt"`.